 Buses between Granada and the Alpujarra are run by Alsa.
 Between Granada, Lanjaron and Orgiva there are several buses daily, but between the capital and most other communities in the Alpujarras, only a few buses each day.

 Organised tours from Granada to Alpujarras

-The best way to truly enjoy the Alpujarras region is by taking a guided tour!
+The best way to truly enjoy going from Granada to Alpujarras is by taking a guided tour!
 Relying on the public transport here is not wise, and unless you have your own car, we would recommend signing up for a guided tour.
 You'll get to visit the best villages in the region, learn about each village and its speciality from your local guide and sample local delicacies like cheese, homemade chocolate, and ham.
 Don't forget to buy a rug from the region - Alpujarras rugs are world wide famous.